 ADVERTISEMENT

 13 states sue TikTok for operating like a ‘virtual strip club' for kids

-TikTok has responded to a lawsuit by over a dozen US state attorneys general accusing the Chinese-owned video platform of harming children by promoting excessive, compulsive, and addictive use one state even comparing the app to "a virtual strip club" for kids.
+TikTok responds to a lawsuit filed on Tuesday by over a dozen US state attorneys general accusing the Chinese-owned video platform of harming children by promoting excessive, compulsive, and addictive use – one state even comparing the app to "a virtual strip club" for kids.

+ADVERTISEMENT